cidverse/normalizeci/README.md

 ## features

 - **normalization** - check the env vars and the local repository to provide a [common set of env vars](docs/spec/variables.md) on any ci platform.
-- **compatibility** - convert the common env vars into a specific format (ie. gitlab) to run a script made for gitlab on any ci provider.
+- **compatibility** - convert the common env vars into a specific format (i.e. gitlab) to run a script made for gitlab on any ci provider.

 ## installation